15 tips on how to help adult students or teachers with dyslexia

 • visual memory disorders, etc.

 4. Reduce visual distractions in your handouts.
 Make sure that they are not “busy” or ”overcrowded.”
 The handouts should be as simple as possible.
 Also, think about the font and its size.
+They matter not only to learners with dyslexia but also to everyone.
 My adult students thank me when they see bigger letters.
 I use Canva for designing handouts.
 There is a free plan, so it won’t cost you anything.

 5. It is a good idea to design worksheets with the tasks from easiest to hardest.